basho-labs/little_riak_book/en/01-intro.md

 ![Gambling With Uptime](../assets/roulette.png)

-Now imagine you could bet again, but only win if the wheel made sequential 100 spins in your favor.
+Now imagine you could bet again, but only win if the wheel made a sequential 100 spins in your favor, otherwise you lose.
 Would you still play?
-Winning a single bet can be easy, but over many trials you learn to respect probabilities.
+Winning a single bet might be easy, but over many trials the odds are not in your favor.

 People make these sorts of bets with data all of the time.
 A single server has a good chance of remaining available.
 When you run a cluster with thousands of servers, or billions of requests, the odds of any one breaking down becomes the rule.
 Even a once-in-a-million disaster is commonplace in light of a billion opportunities.